apache/couchdb/share/doc/src/api/database/bulk-api.rst

 .. http:post:: /{db}/_all_docs
+  :synopsis: Returns certain rows from the built-in view of all documents

   The ``POST`` to ``_all_docs`` allows to specify multiple keys to be selected from the database.
 This enables you to request multiple